 Common situations encountered by moderators

-2. Use Mod Tools to send an email without revealing your personal email address.
-Do this from the member profile in modtools
+• Sending messages to members.
+Use Mod Tools to send a message without revealing your personal email address.
+You can do this from the member profile in modtools.
+Messages sent to members show up under My Messages

-Receiving messages from members.
-Members contact moderators via a link on My Towns page..These messages show up under My Messages.
-You should receive an email notification of new messages from members, but it's a good idea to check My Messages periodically to make sure you haven't missed anything.
+• Receiving messages from members.
+Members contact moderators via a link on My Towns page.
+These messages show up for members and moderators under My Messages.
+You can access My Messages by clicking on arrow next to the person icon on Freecycle.org.
+Make sure you set your email preferences to receive notifications about Contact Moderators messages, and even then you should also check My Messages frequently to make sure you haven't missed anything.

 Moderator discussion groups